Willie Revillame: 2025 Senate election

-Revillame expressed interest in running for the position of Senator for the 2025 Senate election as early as January 30, 2024 when he declared so during an anti-charter change rally of supporters of now former president Duterte.
-However he rescinded the plan in July 2024 citing a three-year contract with TV5 baring him from being involved in "politics".
+Revillame expressed interest in running for the position of Senator in the 2025 Senate election as early as January 30, 2024, when he declared so during an anti-charter change rally of supporters of now former president Duterte.
+However, he rescinded the plan in July 2024 citing a three-year contract with TV5 barring him from being involved in politics.

-Nevertheless on October 8, 2024, Revillame filed his candidacy to run in the 2025 election.
+Nevertheless, on October 8, 2024, Revillame filed his candidacy to run in the 2025 election.
 He was granted permission from MediaQuest chairman Manny V. Pangilinan and TV5.
-Addressing concerns on his inexperience in lawmaking, Revillame insist that it is enough for one to have a "heart open to helping others" He admitted of not having a legislative platform.
-Despite topping in pre-election surveys however, Revillame lost, placing 22nd in the official results.
+Addressing concerns on his inexperience in lawmaking, Revillame insisted that it is enough for one to have a "heart open to helping others".
+He admitted of not having a legislative platform.
+Despite topping in pre-election surveys, however, Revillame lost, placing 22nd in the official results.

 Business ventures

-Revillame is known for developing the Wil Tower, a condominium building in front of ABS-CBN Broadcasting Center in Quezon City, with his business partner, former Senate President Manny Villar.
+Revillame is known for developing the Wil Tower, a condominium building in front of ABS-CBN Broadcasting Center in Quezon City, with his business partner and former Senate President Manny Villar.
 It held its grand opening on September 15, 2013.
 Revillame is also a former owner of the restaurants W Bar and Wil Steak Town at Wil Events Place located near Wil Tower Mall and ABS-CBN along Sgt.
 Esguerra Avenue in South Triangle, Diliman, Quezon City.
 Wil Tower Mall was developed by the real estate firm Vista Land, but Revillame's holdings were later sold to Villar.

 Revillame was interviewed for the April 2015 episode of Kapuso Mo, Jessica Soho at his own rest house in Tagaytay after the signing of contract with GMA Network.
-During the interview, broadcast journalist Jessica Soho said that Revillame is planning to build a 5-star resort-hotel located within the 5 ha lot that he acquired from the Madrigal family.
+During the interview, broadcast journalist Jessica Soho said that Revillame was planning to build a 5-star resort-hotel located within the 5 ha lot that he acquired from the Madrigal family.
 His own rest house is also located within the same lot.

 Following the acquisition of Advanced Media Broadcasting System, which obtained the former main ABS-CBN's free-to-air terrestrial channel frequencies and all of the terrestrial stations by the Villar family, Revillame was brought in to serve as a consultant and talent for the company's newly established network, ALLTV, debunking the rumors about his alleged involvement as an investor in the company's broadcast ventures.